CodeScop/Oge-Mai-Field-Guide/meteorresources.md

-LAST UPDATED 25 SEPT 2020
+LAST UPDATED 18 OCT 2020

 This includes ONLY info for the Alien Meteoroid areas.
 Yes, you have access to 3PC and the Forest!
 Please consult those sections for the list of resources there.
 Or skip ahead to the Desert Resources or All Resources if you don't mind possible spoilers.